-4.A.
-Serving.

-- 4.A.1.
+- 4.A.
+Serving. - 4.A.1.
 The entire score must be called before the ball is served. - 4.A.2.
 Placement.
-The server must serve to the correct service court (the court diagonally opposite the server).
-The serve may clear or touch the net and must clear the NVZ and the NVZ lines.
-The serve may land on any other service court line. - 4.A.3.
+The server must serve to the service court diagonally opposite their correct position.
+The ball may clear or touch the net and must clear the NVZ and the NVZ lines.
+The ball may land on a service court line. - 4.A.3.
 If the serve clears the net or contacts the net in crossing and then touches the receiver or the receiver's partner, it is a point for the serving team. - 4.A.4.
 The moment the ball is served: - 4.A.4.a.
 At least one foot must be on the playing surface behind the baseline. - 4.A.4.b.
 Neither of the server's feet may touch the court on or inside the baseline. - 4.A.4.c.
-Neither of the server's feet may touch the playing surface outside the imaginary extension of the sideline or centerline. - 4.A.4.d.
+Neither of the server's feet may touch the playing surface outside the serving area. - 4.A.4.d.
 (Wheelchair) Both rear wheels must be on the playing surface behind the baseline and may not touch the court on or inside the baseline or outside the imaginary extensions of the sideline or centerline. - 4.A.5.
-The serve shall be made with only one hand releasing the ball.
-While some natural rotation of the ball is expected during any release of the ball from the hand, the server shall not impart manipulation or spin on the ball with any part of the body immediately
+The serve shall be made with only one hand or the paddle releasing the ball.
+While some natural rotation of the ball is expected during any release of the ball, the server shall not impart manipulation or spin on the ball with any part of the body or the paddle as a result of the release.
+Exception: The server may allow the ball to roll off the face of the paddle by gravity.

-- prior to the serve.
-Exceptions: Any player may use their paddle to perform the drop serve (see Rule 4.A.8.a).
-A player who has the use of only one hand may also use their paddle to release the ball to perform the volley serve. - 4.A.6.
+- 4.A.6.
 In officiated matches, the server's release of the ball must be visible to the referee and receiver.
 In matches without a referee, the server's release of the ball must be visible to the receiver.
-There is no fault if the release is not visible to the referee or receiver. - 4.A.7.
+A replay as determined in accordance with Rule 4.A.9 shall occur when the release is not visible. - 4.A.7.
 The Volley Serve.
 The volley serve is made by striking the ball without bouncing the ball off the playing surface and can be made with either a forehand or backhand motion.
 A proper volley serve includes the following elements: - 4.A.7.a.
 The server's arm must be moving in an upward arc at the time the ball is struck with the paddle.
 (See Figure 4-3.) - 4.A.7.b.
 The highest point of the paddle head must not be above the highest part of the wrist (where the wrist joint bends) when the paddle strikes the ball.
-(See Figures 4-1 and 4-2)
+(See Figures 4-1 and 4-2) - 4.A.7.c.
+Contact with the ball must not be made above the waist.
+(See Figures 4-1 and 4-3)